Pluripotential Homotopy Theory: Introduction

 where $\square$ denotes a four-dimensional bicomplex with $\del\delbar\neq 0$ (a square of four one-dimensional spaces in neighbouring bidegrees, connected by isomorphisms) and $\bullet\to \square$ is the inclusion identifying $\bullet$ with the top right corner, i.e. the sub-bicomplex given by $\im \del\delbar$.

-\textbf{Related works.} The development of homotopical versions of the cohomological story has been mostly focussed on the K\"ahler or algebraic case, \cite{Mor78}, \cite{Hai87a}, \cite{Hai87b}, \cite{NA87}.
-A notable exception is \cite{NT78}, where a homotopical analogue of Dolbeault cohomology and the Fr\"olicher spectral sequence is established for general complex manifolds, albeit at the cost of breaking the inherent conjugation symmetry, see also \cite{HT90}.
+\textbf{Related works.} The development of homotopical versions of the cohomological story has been mostly focussed on the K\"ahler or algebraic case, see for instance \cite{Mor78}, \cite{Hai87a}, \cite{Hai87b}, \cite{NA87}.
+An exception is \cite{NT78}, where a homotopical analogue of Dolbeault cohomology and the Fr\"olicher spectral sequence is established for general complex manifolds, albeit at the cost of breaking the inherent conjugation symmetry, see also \cite{HT90}.
 In recent years, higher multiplicative operations involving `double primitives' (i.e. pluripotentials) have emerged \cite{AT15}, \cite{Ta17}, \cite{MS22}, which can be nontrivial even on manifolds satisfying the $\del\delbar$-property, \cite{ST22}, and which do not fit into the existing theories.

 In the compact case, the theory developed here includes the Dolbeault cohomotopy and Fr\"olicher spectral sequence of \cite{NT78}, \cite{HT90} and the induced filtrations on the homotopy groups of compact K\"ahler manifolds obtained in \cite{DGMS75}, \cite{Mor78} via the principle of two types.
 It is also a natural framework for the pluripotential higher operations, a point which is elaborated in detail in \cite{MS22}.